Eastern Sephardim: Ladino literature

 Before the 18th century most mainstream Ottoman Jewish literature was published in Hebrew.
-The few books that were written in Ladino catered to Marranos who had escaped the Inquisitions in Spain and Portugal and were returning to Judaism.
-It wasn't until the 1730s that rabbinic literature started being published in Ladino.
-Through the 19th century Ladino literature flourished in the Ottoman Empire.
-Though Musar literature, also called "ethical literature" or didactic literature, is one of the least studied genres of Jewish literature, it is also one of the most ancient and influential.
-Musar literature written in the Ladino tongue paralleled the emergence of Hasidic literature in the 18th century among the Ashkenazim, which was also primarily a didactic body of literature.
+The few books that were written in Ladino catered to Marranos who had escaped from the Inquisitions in Spain and Portugal and were returning to Judaism.
+It wasn't until the 1730s that rabbinic literature started to be published in Ladino.
+Through the 19th century, Ladino literature flourished in the Ottoman Empire.
+Even though Musar literature, also called "ethical literature" or didactic literature, is one of the least studied genres of Jewish literature, it is also one of the most ancient and influential genres of Jewish literature.
+Musar literature which was written in the Ladino tongue paralleled the emergence of Hasidic literature among the Ashkenazim in the 18th century, which was another primarily didactic body of literature.

-Examples of Sephardic literature from the Ottoman Empire include the Shevet Musar by Elijah ha-Kohen (b.1645, d.1729 in Izmir, Turkey), whose work may have been influenced by earlier Sabbatean teachings.
+Examples of Sephardic literature from the Ottoman Empire include the Shevet Musar by Elijah ha-Kohen (1645–1729).
 Another writer, Isaac Bekhor Amarachi, ran a printing business and also translated some works from Hebrew into Ladino, including a biography of the English-Sephardic philanthropist Moses Montefiore.
-Though the writings of Abraham Palachi, chief rabbi of Izmir, are markedly conservative, Palachi was a strong supported of improving French language education in his community and spoke at the opening of a new Alliance Israélite school in 1873.
+Though the writings of Abraham Palachi, chief rabbi of İzmir, are markedly conservative, Palachi was a strong supporter of improving French language education in his community and spoke at the opening of a new Alliance Israélite school in 1873.
 Sephardi writer Judah Papo, who died in Jerusalem in 1873, was one of the teachers of Judah Alkalai.

-Relationship to other Sephardi communities
+Relationship with other Sephardi communities

 The term Sephardi is derived from Sepharad.
-The location of the biblical Sepharad is disputed, but Sepharad was identified by later Jews as Hispania, that is, the Iberian Peninsula.
+The location of the biblical Sepharad is disputed, but Sepharad was identified as Hispania by later Jews, that is, it was identified as the Iberian Peninsula.
 Sepharad now means "Spain" in modern Hebrew.

 Their traditional spoken languages were referred to as Judaeo-Spanish and Judaeo-Portuguese.
 In most locales, where the Eastern Sephardim settled, the indigenous Jewish population came to adopt the culture and customs of the recent Sephardic arrivals.
-This phenomenon is just one of the factors which has today led to the broader religious definition of Sephardi.
+This phenomenon is just one of the factors which has currently led to the broader religious definition of the term Sephardi.

-The relationship among Sephardic communities is illustrated in the following diagram:
+The relationship between Sephardic communities is illustrated in the following diagram: